Iris, Bulbous and Rhizomatous (Iris spp.)-Viruses

 Latest revision:

-Cause Iris mild mosaic viruMMV) and Iris iris severe mosaic virus (ISMV) are problems forous iris; Iris iris fulva mosaic virus (IFMV) is a problem for rhizomatous irises.
+Cause Iris mild mosaic virus (IMMV) and iris severe mosaic virus (ISMV) are problems for bulbous iris; iris fulva mosaic virus (IFMV) is a problem for rhizomatous irises.
 All are in the potyvirus group.
-Transmission, by aphids, is nonpersistent.
-Bean yellow mosaic vV) and Narcissus narcissus latent virus (NLV) have also been found.
-Less cound are Cucumber cucumsaic virus, Broad broad bevirus, and Tobacco tobacco ringspot virus.
+Transmission by aphids is nonpersistent, however controlling aphid vectors has not been an effective control tactic.
+Bean yellow mosaic virus (BYMV), turnip mosaic virus (TuMV) and narcissus latent virus (NLV) have also been found.
+Less commonly found are cucumber mosaic virus, broad bean wilt virus, and tobacco ringspot virus.
+Spread can also be mechanically transmitted through vegetative propagation of infected stock.

 Symptoms On bulbous iris, IMMV-infected plants may be stunted with yellowish streaks on leaves and dark, teardrop-shaped markings on white, blue, or lavender flowers.
 Clear, feathery markings may develop on yellow flowers.
 Iris are more severely affected if simultaneously infected with IMMV and ISMV, BYMV, or NLV.
 Symptoms also are more pronounced during cool, wet weather and on young foliage.